Diet and Nutrition for NMO

 Vitamin D

 Other factors, such as increased age or decreased body weight, can also lead to decreased bone density.
 Having a decreased bone density can lead to an increased risk for fractures.
-In those with NMO, falls are also linked to an increased risk for fractures.5
+In those with NMOSD, falls are also linked to an increased risk for fractures.5

 Results from several studies suggest that low vitamin D levels may play a role in the development of some neurologic (brain and spine) conditions.
-More studies are needed to determine a clear relationship between vitamin D and NMO.
+More studies are needed to determine a clear relationship between vitamin D and NMOSD.

 Also, more studies need to be done to prove that vitamin D has disease-modifying effects.
 If you would like to use vitamin D supplements, talk to your doctor first.
 Your doctor can give you a blood test to find out your blood level of vitamin D. If your level is low, your doctor may suggest a daily supplement to bring your levels up to normal.3